Aughol/CTF-Workshop/linux_install.md

 Command line and software store installation | Command line only installation Good for people who want general functionality | Good for people who are considering pentesing as a career

+## What method of installation do you want?

+Currently, the guide will only cover three ways of installing Linux for use.
+There is a fourth one, but...

+### Why isn't Dual-Boot installation covered?

+Because it breaks everything if you don't clean install **ALL** OSes first.
+It's rediculous, as Windows will freak out and run `chkdsk` on every. single. boot.

+Essentially there's little redeeming quality for dual-booting.
+You can just as easily use a USB with persistence to acheive the same benefits with added portability.

+**TL;DR** You really must want to break your computer.

+### Method 1: Using a Virtual Machine

+This is by far the easiest solution, as it simply involves installing some extra software.
+Currently, there are two VMs covered in this program: **VirtualBox** and **VMWare**

+#### VirtualBox